-We hope to open the exhibit at the Black Archives of Mid America in Kansas City in late 2020.
+We hope to open the exhibit at the Black Archives of Mid America in Kansas City in 2021.
 Over the course of this year, we will work in coordination with communities across the state to gather jars of soil in at least three counties.
 During each soil collection, memorial services will be held to honor the horrific loss of life.
 Once open, the exhibit will accept additional jars of soil, as associated communities engage in coordinated gathering efforts.
 We are currently working with communities in St. Joseph/Buchanan, St. Louis, Columbia, Springfield, and Fulton.

 The exhibit will not only display collected soil, but also share the story of the individual whose life was viciously taken.
 Providing context is a critical feature of this work.
 Demonstrative displays and educational programming will further enhance meaningful understanding of racial terror lynching.
 This is all achieved in the spirit of justice, truth seeking, racial reconciliation, and by creating a historical marker for acknowledgement and memorial.